 If the words mean “some people” and “some arms,” then there must be limitations, and the dispute then becomes about what those limitations are.
 That seriously diminishes the role of the Second Amendment in the gun control argument.
 It means that at best the Amendment gets the presumption of approval so that in cases of dispute it is the gun-control side that must have the more cogent and meaningful evidence on its side.

 It also means that the issue of gun ownership and use comes down to where you draw the line between the two extremes of “no weapons for anyone” and “all weapons for everyone.”
-Could or would anyone make a solid case that it is a good, morally justifiable public policy to let an insane, violent, eight-year-old with anger issues and poor impulse control possess and carry an assault rifle unhindered onto a privately-owned pre-school playground?
+Could or would anyone make a solid case that it is a good, morally justifiable public policy to let an insane, violent, eight-year-old with anger issues and poor impulse control possess and carry a military-grade assault rifle unhindered onto a privately-owned pre-school playground?

 Image credit: wallpoper.com

 No one is coming to confiscate guns; no one is proposing to ban guns.